Skip to content

 This is a common outcome because Australian tax is often high enough to offset US tax.
 However, the result depends on your income type and how credits are applied.

-Common mistakes US expats in Australia make
+Common mistakes Americans in Australia make when filing US taxes

 • Most issues are not caused by unpaid tax.
 They come from missed reporting, especially FBAR, foreign assets, and investment disclosures.